 And if you want more, I have good news for you: among the guided tours of London you will find several related to Jack the Ripper or the urban legends of this city; another occasion to feel the terror in every pore of your body.

-5. South West Four
+6. Don't miss the South West Four

-- This festival is accessible for wheelchair users.
+- This festival is wheelchair accessible.

 - There is a medical tent for emergencies.